Information about Railed Seating

-A: This is already in place at Wolves and Spurs, with Man City, Man Utd, Leeds, West Ham and Chelsea also implementing at their grounds ahead of next season.
+A: Trials are also in place at at Wolves, Spurs, Man City, Man Utd, Leeds, West Ham and Chelsea.

 From the SGSA: Spurs have recognised the risk of persistent standing in seated areas and taken pre-emptive steps to address this with the introduction of seats incorporating safety bars in some areas of the ground.
 The seating and safety bar at the ground meet the requirements of the Guide to Safety at Sports Grounds (Green Guide).

 Q: How will the SGSA monitor the trial for success?
 What are the KPI’s to indicate success?

 A: They will carry out their usual inspections to monitor crowd safety along with Building Control.
 We will also monitor fan behaviour to see if it impacts the persistent standing.
 We will be talking to the other clubs in the trial to share results at each stadium.

 Information for Season Ticket holders with seats included in the trial